Last Updated on 22 June 2024 by Cycloscope

 In such a diverse and vast country, the possibilities are literally endless.
 There’s so much to see and experience in Namibia that almost any route can be amazing.
 We absolutely encourage you to do your own research and plan your own, unique and personalized route.

-That said, the most dramatic and fascinating landscapes are in the west part of the country, the east, in the direction of the Botswana border, is more flat and monotonous, consisting mostly of low bush and Savannah – still an interesting area but not as special as the whole length of the west side.
+That said, the most dramatic and fascinating landscapes are in the western part of the country, the east, in the direction of the Botswana border, is more flat and monotonous, consisting mostly of low bush and Savannah – still an interesting area but not as special as the whole length of the west side.

 Here we propose two cycling itineraries of Namibia: the first one is a bikepacking loop around the capital Windhoek, it’s meant for people who fly in and out for a relatively short adventure-cycling vacation.